agvitaglione/progetto_es/README.md

 make -j 4
 ```

+PtMonitor must be lunched in the bin directory, otherwise _config.txt_ and _interface_scalable.glade_ won't be found.

 ## Configuration file
 In _config.txt_ is possible to set:
 * IP and PORT of a host receiver to which the data wil be sent